Carlo Dibiasi

 Karl "Carlo" Dibiasi (19 October 1909 – 28 October 1984) was an Italian diver who competed in the 1936 Summer Olympics.
-He was born in Karneid, Austria-Hungary and died in Bolzano.
 He was the father of Klaus Dibiasi.
 In 1936 he finished tenth in the 10 metre platform event.

+In the 1960s he founded the diving school in Bolzano, where he became the coach of his son, Klaus, and of Giorgio Cagnotto.
+It was for his coaching achievements that he was inducted in the International Swimming Hall of Fame in 2006.